kihikoa/Portfolio/README.md

 Welcome to my GitHub portfolio page!
 This repository showcases my work, projects, and experience relevant to my applications for graduate programs.
 Below, you will find a detailed overview of the key components and projects included in this portfolio.

 ## Overview
 This portfolio highlights projects that intersect my interests in computer science, human-computer interaction (HCI), music technology, and mental health innovation.
-I am deeply passionate about developing creative and impactful solutions that bridge technology and human experience.# Getting Started with Create React App
+I am deeply passionate about developing creative and impactful solutions that bridge technology and human experience.

+#----------------------------------------

+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).